grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 ---

-Clean writing the rest of the report...
+Cleanwriting the rest of the report...

 Ideally I would like to convert this to LaTex